Content:

 Sections:

-Set up the desired filters and then select Run Search to execute it.
+Set up the desired filters and then select Run Query to execute it.

-When the search is complete, the query result panel will be displayed.
+When the search is complete, the table result panel will be displayed.

 1. Most filters can be used in conjunction with other